Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 3 Mei 2025 18.21.23 UTC
+- WIB: Sabtu, 3 Mei 2025 19.49.32 UTC
-- WITA: Sabtu, 3 Mei 2025 19.21.23 UTC
+- WITA: Sabtu, 3 Mei 2025 20.49.32 UTC
-- WIT: Sabtu, 3 Mei 2025 20.21.23 UTC
+- WIT: Sabtu, 3 Mei 2025 21.49.32 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: motivational
+Kategori: friendship